rpgreview/papersandpaychecks/cow-orkers.md

 The head of the team is an extremely competent administrator, Bree Yark, who is not above engaging in this rumour mill herself.
 Whenever an administrator is stuck with a particularly complex problem and their immediate colleagues cannot help (such as contradictory procedures), a cry will come up from the floor where he name is simply exclaimed in full: "Bree Yark!"
 Contrary to popular belief this does not sound anything like "Hey Rube" and Bree herself instituted the practise.
 It has become code for "We surrender!".
 This will happen several times a day.

 In a private office beyond the secetarial poll (G7a) is Al Bear who is one of the few male members of this highly-gendered pool and unsurprisingly is the floor manager, although he is also technically in charge of the other staff on this level as well.
 Al is a big guy, of Maori background, with bushy beard, red-checked flanellette shirt, and spray-on jeans.
 He is also as camp as a row of tents.
 He and Bree get along very well, sharing all sorts of comical stories of internal office shenanigans and affairs; especially affairs.
+Al Bear's nickname is "The Ogre" on account of his great size.
+After all, calling him something like "Owl Bear" would be ridiculous.
+Who would stick an owl's head on a bear?

+Bree and Ogre are in deep cohoots with each other, with Bree typically finding ways to prevent access to Ogre ("he's a very busy man").
+Further, they have accumulated a great deal of serious dirt on all their fellow employees, and despite Bree's feigned behaviour, they actually have a good idea of what is true and alse rumours.
+Note that Bree does not have special social skills in hiding her deceptions, so a capable PC Worker will be able to differentiate between true and false gossip coming from her.

+This can be both a disaster or a benefit for the PC Workers.
+By accumulating the collective research skills of her staff, Bree Yark can create quite a dossier on the PC Workers.
+However, both Bree and Al are also prone to expensive tastes, and, with some consideration, get the PCs out of a difficult situation with an appropriate "gift".

 *Generic Secretarial Staff*